toneflix/vue-component-pack/packages/vue-auth/docs/api.md

 - `credentials` (Optional): Data to send with the forgot password request, usually the user’s email.
 - `options` (Optional): Custom options to override the default authentication configuration.

-- Returns: A Promise that resolves when the forgot password request is complete.
+**Returns**: A Promise that resolves when the forgot password request is complete.

 **Return Type**: